 5. Walk on a busy street at night (try busy, not dangerous).
 Before experiencing the loneliness of eating alone, you must go through the loneliness of searching for a place to eat.
 Remember your friends and family back home when you see couples on dates and friends gathering for a drink preparing for a long night ahead of them.

 6. Get frustrated with the mundane.
 Wait in line for an ATM machine or a gelato shop to get a taste of la dolce vita in cream form only to have a 4’2” Italian grandmother cut in front of you to order herself a double bacio gelato on a waffle cone.
 As you try to process this injustice, watch a nun do the same thing right after her.

 7. Let the loneliness sink in...

 My point?
 We need to feel the shock of not knowing, of getting lost, of misunderstanding or not understanding at all when traveling to a new place alone.
 Some may call this culture shock, but what is culture shock but a spoonful of pure loneliness?
 Some may also call this solitude.
-I feel solitude, however, is more intentional, more meditative and doesn't capture that tinge of melancholy one needs upon reflecting on one's desires.
+I feel solitude, however, is more intentional, more meditative and doesn't capture that tinge of melancholy one needs upon reflecting on one's life.

 But remember, don’t hibernate in this state of alienation.
 Let loneliness be a harbinger of good things to come and a reason to discover worlds and peoples you never imagined you would encounter.
-I admit, this is easier said than done, especially as one gets older; but try and use that sensation of being detached to motivate you to explore sites deeper and engage with people more profoundly because falling in love with Milan, or any place, is never a substitute for the love you get from friends, partners, and even…lovers.
+I admit, this is easier said than done, especially as one gets older; but try and use that sensation of being detached to motivate you to explore sites deeper and engage with people more profoundly because falling in love with Milan, or any place, is never a substitute for the love you receive from friends, partners, and even…lovers.